matttrann/juzoai/README.md

 # FlashCard Study App

-A modern flashcard application designed to help users study and track their learning progress.
-This application allows you to create custom flashcard decks, study with an interactive interface, track your performance over time, and visualize algorithms and data structures.
+A modern flashcard application designed to help you study and track your learning progress.
+Create custom flashcard decks, study with an interactive interface, track your performance over time, and visualise algorithms and data structures.

 ## Features

-- **Flashcard Management**: Create, edit, and organize flashcards into decks
+- **Flashcard Management**: Create, edit, and organise flashcards into decks
 - **Study Mode**: Interactive study sessions with card flipping and progress tracking
 - **Performance Analytics**: Track study performance over time with detailed metrics
-- **Data Structure & Algorithm Visualizer**: Interactive visualizations for common DSA concepts
+- **Data Structure & Algorithm Visualiser**: Interactive visualisations for common DSA concepts
-- **Responsive Design**: Optimized for desktop, tablet, and mobile devices
+- **Responsive Design**: Optimised for desktop, tablet, and mobile devices
 - **Dark Mode**: Enhanced visual experience with dark mode support
 - **Import/Export**: Save and share your flashcard decks as JSON files
 - **Local Storage**: Performance data is stored locally, no account required